singe/fast-permute/README.md

 ```

 This was a spectacular failure.
 Next I tried more vanilla threading as described in https://pymotw.com/2/threading/.
 It looked so similar to the multiprocess example, that it’s not worth repeating here.
 Needless to say, it was the *worst* performer of any example with a 10x *slowdown*.

+#### Moving to compiled languages

+I did a simple implementation of the quickperm algorithm in both golang and rust.
+They both ended up slower than the python implementation, and much slower than hashcat-utils' permute.c.
+Here were my stats at the time (after a 5s run into a RAM disk):

+golang 12 323 538
+rust 20 391 119
+python 82 940 762
+C 267 823 576

+So you don't get an automatic advantage just because it's compiled.